microchip-pic-avr-examples/pic18f47q84-can-fd-basic-operation/readme.md

 # INTRODUCTION

-This example project showcases the setup and use of the new CAN FD module on the PIC18FQ84 family of devices, specifically the use of MCC to set up Baud Rate, receive masks/filters, and to handle the receive/transmit FIFOs.
+This example project showcases the setup and use of the new CAN FD module on the PIC18-Q84 family of devices, specifically the use of MPLAB Code Configurator (MCC) to set up Baud Rate, receive masks/filters, and to handle the receive/transmit FIFOs.
 The code periodically transmits CAN frames on a 1 second interval, echoes incoming messages with a specific message ID, and sets LEDs based on data with a different specific message ID.

 ## Related Documentation

-This project is related to [TBXXXX]()
+A Technical Brief explaining the details of the new CAN FD module will be published soon.

 ## Software Used
 - MPLAB® X IDE 5.40 or newer [(microchip.com/mplab/mplab-x-ide)](http://www.microchip.com/mplab/mplab-x-ide)
 - MPLAB® XC8 2.20 or a newer compiler [(microchip.com/mplab/compilers)](http://www.microchip.com/mplab/compilers)
 - MPLAB® Code Configurator (MCC) 3.95.0 or newer [(microchip.com/mplab/mplab-code-configurator)](https://www.microchip.com/mplab/mplab-code-configurator)
 - MPLAB® Code Configurator (MCC) Device Libraries PIC10 / PIC12 / PIC16 / PIC18 MCUs 1.81.1 or newer [(microchip.com/mplab/mplab-code-configurator)](https://www.microchip.com/mplab/mplab-code-configurator)
 - Microchip PIC18F-Q Series Device Support (1.6.129) or newer [(packs.download.microchip.com/)](https://packs.download.microchip.com/)

 ## Hardware Used
   - [PIC18F47Q84 Microcontroller](https://www.microchip.com/wwwproducts/en/PIC18F47Q84)